dmitriy79/BitcoinChallenge/README.md

 0000000000000000000000000000000000000000000000000000000000000007
 //////////////////////////////////////////////////////////////////

-to run in nohup on a vm $nohup python3 -u btcchallenge.py (arg 1-160)
+to run in nohup $nohup python3 -u btcchallenge.py (arg 1-160)